iwr-wasteless/iwr/README.md

 technology to solve the problem(s) you described above.

 #### Describe your solution.
 How can blockchain technology address the problem? *
-Charge bin users or land owners for the amount of mass that they add to general waste bins.
+Charge rate payers for the amount of mass that they add to general waste bins, by having a weight machine built-in to garbage trucks.

 If there are dedicated bins for recycling, garden waste, and food waste (which there should be, and this program should ideally only be implemented with